 Heavenly Father, You placed in children a curiosity about their world.
 This spark is what ignites learning.
 We ask You to make a way for every displaced girl and boy to restart school and make up for the lessons they missed.
 Help them gain the knowledge they need to reach the goals they have for the future.
 And give teachers the training to help these students regain what they may have lost.

-Pray for World Vision and its partners’ response.
+Pray for World Vision and its partners’ disaster and emergency responses.

-In 2018 alone, World Vision assisted more than 16 million survivors of 143 emergencies in 44 countries, including the United States.
+In 2020, World Vision assisted 27.1 million people — including 18 million children — affected by 68 disasters, beyond its COVID-19 global response.
 World Vision has highly trained experts to respond to catastrophes.
 But this critical work is only possible because of the faithfulness of World Vision’s donors and partners, who provide the resources essential for this kind of response.